-Writing and reviewing the E Safety policy.
+Writing and reviewing the E Safety policy

-The E-Safety Policy relates to the school's safeguarding practices as well as to other policies including those for Computing and Safeguarding/Child Protection.
+The E-Safety Policy relates to our safeguarding practices, as well as to other policies including those for Computing, Positive Behaviour and Wellbeing, Curriculum, Data Protection, Child Protection and Safeguarding.

 The school has an E-Safety Coordinator.
 This will be the Designated Child Protection Coordinator and the Computing Coordinator and an Independent Data Protection Consultant, as the roles overlap.